ms2art/marketplace-test/README.md

 # marketplace-test

+## Cleanup notes

-Using https:\//ms2art.github.io for now, just to test and investigate issues.
+(Using ms2art.github.io repo for now, just to test and investigate issues.)

 * Putting the marketplace HTML files into GitHub in the same folders as those used for the kony files: